ST7735 Arduino TFT Tutorial: SPI Wiring, Graphics, Text & SD Card Image Display

 return result;

 }Upload this code, and you should see the BMP images displayed on the ST7735 screen, changing every 1 second.
-This is shown in the gif below.
+This is shown in the GIF below.

 Tip: If your image looks flipped or stretched, check its pixel dimensions and color depth.
 Also, ensure the filename and extension match exactly (e.g., image1.bmp, not Image1.BMP).

-Common Errors and Troubleshooting Tips
+Common SD Card Errors and Fixes

 Here are some common issues you might face while displaying images — and how to fix them: